http4k/www/src/website/content/news/ai_without_tests_is_just_expensive_random_number_generation/index.md

 We've built comprehensive MCP capabilities that go well beyond basic compliance with the spec:

-- **Latest spec support**: Streaming HTTP, resumable sessions, and stateless MCP that allows deployment to Serverless platforms with zero code changes
+- **Latest spec support**: Streaming HTTP, resumable sessions, sampling, and stateless MCP that allows deployment to Serverless platforms with zero code changes
 - **Zero-compromise testability**: Test MCP integrations with pure unit tests
 - **Type-safe tooling**: Leverages http4k's Lens system for compile-time safety
 - **Flexible transport**: HTTP streaming, SSE, WebSockets, Standard IO
 - **Full client support**: Build custom agents programmatically

-For those that want to stay on the bleeding edge, http4k MCP also implements up-to-date draft MCP features including revised OAuth security model for protected resources and elicitation capabilities.
+For those that want to stay on the bleeding edge, http4k MCP also implements up-to-date draft MCP features including Tool Output schemas, the revised OAuth security model for protected resources, and elicitation capabilities.
 Elicitation is something we're very excited about - it allows dynamic user interfaces presented through the client.
 Your MCP tools can request additional input from users when needed, creating interactive AI experiences.
+Expect a demo soon

 ## What's Next

+[Team http4k](/company) is just getting started.
+Here's what we're working on next:

-### Intelligent Tool Orchestration (Pro Module)
+### Intelligent Tool Orchestration
 Automatic tool calling system that lets you plug in any combination of MCP servers, local functions, and remote APIs.
 Define your tools, start a chat session, and the LLM automatically decides when and how to call them based on user input.
-Think "ChatGPT with custom tools" but with full http4k testability - mock the LLM responses, verify tool calls, test complex multi-tool workflows in pure unit tests.
+Think "ChatGPT with custom tools" but with full e2e http4k testability - fake custom LLM responses and tool calls, or test complex multi-tool workflows in pure unit tests.

 ### Google's A2A Protocol
 Google recently announced A2A (Agent2Agent) – an open protocol for AI agents to communicate with each other across different frameworks.
 A2A complements MCP by handling agent-to-agent communication while MCP handles agent-to-tool integration.
 We'll be implementing A2A with the same testability and observability principles.

 ### Expanding Provider Support
-Adding new LLM providers based on user demand.
+We're adding new LLM providers based on user demand.
 Our architecture makes new providers straightforward to add while maintaining the universal interface.
+And hey - if you want to contribute a new provider, our [contribution guide](/contributing) is ready to help you get started.

 ## Available Now

 http4k AI ships today with v6.14.0.0.
-Like most of http4k, these modules join our 180+ open source integrations.
-The advanced features (MCP, upcoming tool orchestration) live in [Pro](/pro), but we've got news about that below.
+Like most of http4k, the base modules join our 180+ open source integrations.
+The advanced features (MCP, upcoming tool orchestration) live in our [Pro-tier](/pro), but we've got news about that below.

 Ready to build testable AI? **[http4k.org/ecosystem/ai](/ecosystem/ai)**